ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 We achieved the same result with much less code, which is easier to read and maintain.
 But is it the right approach?

 # Performance

+Let's see how these approaches compare in terms of performance.

 ```
 |      Method | SearchMode |       Mean | Allocated |